yhwu/sam2psl/README.md

 - This software is written to be portable.
 All is included in a single file.
 To compile, ```g++ -O2 sam2psl.cpp```.
 Bug reports are apprecaited.
 - By default, the original SAM alignments are printed with '#' at the beginning.
 Use ```grep -v ^#``` to get rid of them.
 - This software is only tested on bwa and bowtie2 outputs and may not work for other aligners.
+- tStart is reported as -1 if a read is not aligned.
 - TLEN is calculated differently by bwa and bowtie2.
 BWA calculates TLEN by mapped start and end positions; bowtie2 includes soft-clipped bases.
 - AS, the mapping score, is calculated differently by different aligners.
 - MAPS, the mapping score, is calculated as matched length - edit distance.